 "Ups and downs at University are inevitable, so it's important to learn how to manage your own wellbeing."

-We created the student wellbeing journal because we wanted you to have everything you need in one place to support you from both an academic and wellbeing perspective.
-Use your journal to plan your work and your self-care and to reflect on your student experience.
+We created the Wellbeing Journal because we wanted you to have everything you need in one place to support you from both an academic and wellbeing perspective.
+Use your Journal to plan your work and your self-care, keep tabs on your spending and to reflect on your student experience.

 How to Get the Most Out of Your Journal

 - Keep your journal safe.
 If you are using the physical journal, avoid adding personal information such as your name, address or phone number in case it gets lost.

 - Try to write something in your journal each day or at least once per week.
 You can use the prompts as a guide or use the journal to reflect in whatever way works best for you.

 - Create a calm environment for journaling, you might want to put on relaxing music and get a hot drink.